-The current investment managers of the Fund were given the opportunity to comment on a draft of the SIP and IID, and their comments have been incorporated into the final versions.
-The managers are required to carry out their investment responsibilities in a manner consistent with this SIP.
+The Fiduciary Manager was given the opportunity to comment on a draft of the SIP and IID, and their comments have been incorporated into the final versions.
+The Fiduciary Manager is required to carry out its investment responsibilities in a manner consistent with this SIP.